-Parent-teacher conferences are held in the classroom in November and March.
+Parent-teacher conferences are held in the fall and spring.
 The purpose of conferences is to share ideas in order that the child may profit the most from the instructional encouragement.
 When additional conferences are desired, they may be arranged either by parent or teacher.
 Teachers and the principal are always willing to discuss the child's progress.